Last Updated on August 4, 2022 by Maryam Siddiqui

 How to get a visa in each country

-In order to live both in Portugal and in France, non-EU citizens must obtain a residence visa and a residence permit.
+In order to live in Portugal or France, non-EU citizens must obtain a residence visa and a residence permit.
 That also includes the British since Brexit.

 Portugal has a visa program designed specifically for retirees who want to move there.
-It is the D7 visa, a residence visa that gives holders of passive income, retirement, rent, etc. permission to enter the country and obtain a residence permit.
+It’s the D7 Visa (Passive Income Visa), a residence visa that gives holders of passive income permission to enter the country and obtain a residence permit.

 - Completed visa form;